 Added in Season 7, Olympus is a utopian city floating in the clouds above the planet Psamathe.
 However, it was evacuated 40 years after an accident led to the creation of a massive bubble of Phase energy, which has been growing unstable.

 Its notable features include Tridents (three-seat vehicles for quicker transportation) and the Phase Runner (an always-on Phase portal connecting between multiple areas throughout the map).
+Later in the Season, Loot MRVNs were introduced that gave loot when charged and interacted with.

 Players can only equip two weapons at a time and cannot hold them in their main inventory.
 Equipping them does not take up any of their inventory slots.